 ContentFly’s advantage is in the scale of economies they can reach by leveraging automated systems to handle quality checks and vetting of all their writers.

 As a freelance writer or editor, ContentFly pays a minimum of 5c/word and up to 30c/word though it’s not suited to beginners.
-With thousands of happy writers on board, ContentFly is known for looking after both their clients and the freelancers on the platform.
+With thousands of happy writers on board, ContentFly is known for looking after both its clients and the freelancers on the platform.

 If you’re looking to have content written, ContentFly’s quality is at a premium level for all types of content you need.

 The entire content production pipeline is managed end-to-end by ContentFly’s team.
-If you’re not happy with the work, they also offer a money-back guarantee.

 11. Writer Access